Why Mobile Apps?

 However, keep this in mind :

 Android devices are more popular in some parts of the world like India and China.
-In fact it is the most popular mobile operating system in the world – close to 73% of the total global mobile OS market share.
+It is the most popular mobile operating system in the world – close to 73% of the total global mobile OS market share.
 This means that, if you’re thinking of marketing your app in these regions Android might be a better option.

 Step Six: Test the app